Xyclade/MachineLearning/Readme.md

 ###Curse of dimensionality
 The curse of dimensionality is a collection of problems that can occur when your data size is lower than the amount of features (dimensions) you are trying to use to create your machine learning [model](#model).
 An example of a dimensionality curse is matrix rank deficiency.
 When using [Ordinary Least Squares(OLS)](http://en.wikipedia.org/wiki/Ordinary_least_squares), the underlying algorithm solves a linear system in order to build up a model.
 However if you have more columns than you have rows, coming up with a single solution for this system is not possible.
 If this is the case, the best solution would be to get more datapoints or reduce the feature set.

-If you want to know more regarding this curse of dimensionality, [a study focussed on this issue](http://lectures.molgen.mpg.de/networkanalysis13/LDA_cancer_classif.pdf).
+If you want to know more regarding this curse of dimensionality, there is [a study focussed on this issue](http://lectures.molgen.mpg.de/networkanalysis13/LDA_cancer_classif.pdf).
 In this study, researchers Haifeng Li, Keshu Zhang and Tao Jiang developed an algorithm that improves cancer classification with very few datapoints.
 They compared their algorithm with [support vector machines](http://en.wikipedia.org/wiki/Support_vector_machine) and [random forests](http://en.wikipedia.org/wiki/Random_forest).

 ##Dynamic machine learning
 In almost all literature you can find about machine learning, a static model is generated and validated, and then used for predictions or recommendations.
 However in practice, this alone would not make a very good machine learning application.
 This is why in this section we will explain how to turn a static model into a dynamic model.
 Since the (most optimal) implementation depends on the algorithm you are using, we will explain the concept rather than giving a practical example.
 Because explaining it in text only will not be very clear we first present you the whole system in a diagram.
 We will then use this diagram to  explain machine learning and how to make the system dynamic.